View free policies procedures examples from all manuals. No obligation, no credit card!

 7. Work Longer Hours—find more minutes in the day.

-Arrive 16 minutes earlier, leave 16 minutes later, and spend 16 minutes less time at lunch and breaks created 48 minutes a day or 4 hours a week, which increase your available time by 10%.
+Arrive 16 minutes earlier, leave 16 minutes later, and spend 16 minutes less time at lunch and breaks created 48 minutes a day or 4 hours a week.
+This will not increase your available time by 10%, but improve your productivity at work as well.
 Use this time to get organized for work and plan or review your day.

 Every day you should review your day’s results to learn how to focus your time on the higher value tasks you are better at.
 Use your extra time to plan, review and focus.
 This is all part of Plan-Do-Check-Act (PDCA) that drives continuous improvement in a learning organization.

-Seven Ways to Increase Your Productivity at Work
+Seven Ways to Improve Your Productivity at Work

 - Work harder— find ways to increase your task focus.

 - Work Faster—find ways to pick up your work pace.